Cancer Research UK logo.

 Where you have chemotherapy

-You usually have treatment into your bloodstream at the cancer day clinic.
+You usually have treatment into your bloodstream at the cancer day unit.
 You might sit in a chair for a few hours so it’s a good idea to take things in to do.
 For example, newspapers, books or electronic devices can all help to pass the time.
 You can usually bring a friend or family member with you.

 For some types of chemotherapy you have to stay in a hospital ward.
 This could be overnight or for a couple of days.